 Creating killer products, one step at a time

-To be totally honest, this business is an experiment.
-An exploration of our creative minds fuelled by an endless supply of toast and coffee (a lot of coffee).
+This business is an experiment.
+An exploration of our creative minds fuelled by an endless supply of coffee and toast.
 We really appreciate you checking out our website, and for anyone who shares their experiences with us – thank you for helping us to navigate this journey (seriously, it means a lot 🙏).

 The recipe for a thrilling day out

-Killer Trails focuses on creating well-designed trails that get your feet moving and your brains ticking, put a smile on your face, and don’t cost a fortune.
-We delight in taking locations you might have visited 100 times (or never) and turning them into imaginative worlds where you can learn, socialise and explore.
+Killer Trails focuses on creating well-designed trails that get you moving and your brains ticking, put a smile on your face, and don’t cost a fortune.
+We LOVE turning locations into imaginative worlds where you can learn, socialise, solve puzzles, and explore.

-We understand what gives our customers a thrilling day out (as we want the same!) and we strive to make each trail better than the last.
-We have a great feedback loop our trail detectives, which helps us to continually improve all current and future products.
-If there’s something you think could be done better, or think something is missing from a trail, we’d love to hear from you.
+We understand what gives our customers a thrilling day out (as we want the same!), and we strive to make each trail better than the last.
+We have a great feedback loop with our trail detectives, which helps us to continually improve all current and future products.
+If there’s something you think could be done better or think something is missing from a trail, we’d love to hear from you.

 Use our little grey cells for good

-As well as being a creative outlet, from day one, we wanted to use this business, our resources and our imaginations as a force for good.
-The mission of our products is simple.
+As well as being a creative outlet, we wanted to use this business and our imaginations as a force for good from day one.
+The mission of Killer Trails is simple.
 We want to:

-- Bring friends and families closer together by solving ridiculous clues and stimulating those little grey cells
+• Bring friends and families closer together by solving ridiculous puzzles and stimulating those little grey cells

 But we can do more